baoduy/hbd.astro-paper/src/content/blog/az-10-private-aks-helm-deployment.md

 ## Table of Contents

+## AzureDevOps Agent Installation

+Before deploying the helm charts, We need to install the AzureDevops agent into the VM that had been created in _az-04-cloudPC_ project.
+Remote to the VM through our Windows 365 VDI, and follow the [introduction here] to install the devops agent.

 ## Creating Helm Charts

 Before we set up our deployment pipeline, we need to create Helm charts for nginx-ingress and cert-manager.